meiyouqing/study-Front-End/README.md

 # study-Front-End
-It seems the more i work hard the more luky on me
+It seems the more i work hard the more lucky on me